juliohm1978/chart-repo-example/README.md

 # Helm Chart Repo Example

 You can use Github User Content to host basically any static content you commit to your git repository.
+The idea is that every Github repository is also available at <https://raw.githubusercontent.com>.

 This project shows an example of how you can host your own Helm Chart repo.
 Checkout the included `Makefile` for examples of how to package and index Helm charts.